Free worldwide shipping

 How Rapamycin Steps In

 Rapamycin specifically inhibits mTORC1, signaling cells to slow down and focus on maintenance.
 This triggers autophagy—a kind of cellular cleanup process where damaged proteins and organelles are recycled.
+Understanding this link becomes even clearer when exploring rapamycin mimicking caloric restriction and rapamycin & autophagy research.

 To me, the most mind-blowing part is this: in animal studies, such a simple intervention has extended lifespan by 9–14%.
 Just by turning down the “growth signal,” organisms lived longer and healthier.
+Similar findings appear in drug-combination studies showing extended lifespan.

 Some key outcomes from research: